rerdavies/pipedal/README.md

 PiPedal is controlled via a clean compact web app that's suitable for use on small-form devices, like phones and tablets, although it works gloriously with desktop browers as well.
 You should not have to carry around a laptop to control your PiPedal when you're out gigging; and the web interface for PiPedal has been designed with that scenario specifically in mind.
 PiPedal has been designed with compact display formats, and touch user-interfaces in mind.
 Just connect to the PiPedal Wi-Fi access point with your phone, and you have complete control over your PiPedal.

-PiPedal uses LV2 audio plugin effectgs.
+PiPedal uses LV2 audio plugin effects.
 You will need to install LV2 plugins before you can get started.
 See the LV2 Plugins section, below, for a list of good plugin collections to get started with.

 You can add as many plugins to your patch as your CPU will support (well over a dozen on a Raspberry Pi 4+).
 Signal chains can have an arbitrary number of split chains, which may be A/B-selected or mixed if you wish.